-The care and feeding of currants and gooseberries is almost identical when it comes to backyard fruit growing, so rather than repeat myself, here’s the data with important differences noted.
+The care and feeding of currants and gooseberries is almost identical when it comes to growing them so rather than repeat myself, here’s the data with important differences noted.

 These small fruits grow in almost any soil so that’s the good news.
 You’ll find a heavy clay doesn’t work as well.

 And if you’re looking for the optimum soil, it’s a cool, evenly moist but well-drained, rich clay loam.
 (And good luck finding that) 🙂

 These are not heavy feeders so several shovels of compost around the base of the plants in the spring should be all you require in the home garden.